AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/in-store-pickup.md

 The `GET /V1/inventory/in-store-pickup/pickup-locations` endpoint searches for and filters on pickup locations, allowing the shopper to quickly narrow the results.
 The endpoint does not require authentication.

 Search terms, filters, and other attributes are specified as query parameters in the URL.
-This endpoint uses a different syntax than other Magento GET calls that send `searchCriteria` parameters.
+This endpoint uses a different syntax than other Adobe Commerce GET calls that send `searchCriteria` parameters.
 Instead, the `GET /V1/inventory/in-store-pickup/pickup-locations` endpoint requires that each query parameter begins with `searchRequest`.
 The `scopeCode` parameter is required.
 All other parameters are optional.

 Name | Type | Description
 --- | --- | ---